Posted on by Amber Merton

 While many Americans experience chronic sleep deprivation, data shows that not all hope (or sleep) is lost.
 Even in the height of the pandemic, some respondents were able to sleep well.
 Unfortunately, these great nights of sleep were often reserved for people in particular locations, or unchangeable demographics, like race.
 That said, exercise and abstaining from cigarettes were two lifestyle habits that we found could help to counter poor sleeping trends.
 They are also fortunately options that are available to everyone, though it may be easier said than done to implement them.

 Another option that is available and affordable for everyone is freely provided research like this.
 Simply knowing what needs to be done is an incredible start.
-PlushBeds.com analyzed the sleep data provided here, but also continuously researches the best mattresses, pillows, and bedding for you.
+PlushBeds.com analyzed the sleep data provided here, but also continuously researches the best healthy mattresses, pillows, and bedding for you.
 Moreover, by simply providing your email, you can unlock a $100 discount code.
 To get on your way to your next great sleep, head to PlushBeds.com today.

 Methodology and Limitations